Nonlinear mixed-effects model: Example: Modeling cognitive decline in Alzheimer's disease

-An example of such a model with an exponential mean function fitted to longitudinal measurements of the Alzheimer's Disease Assessment Scale-Cognitive Subscale (ADAS-Cog) in shown in the box.
+An example of such a model with an exponential mean function fitted to longitudinal measurements of the Alzheimer's Disease Assessment Scale-Cognitive Subscale (ADAS-Cog) is shown in the box.
 As shown, the inclusion of fixed effects of baseline categorization (MCI or dementia relative to normal cognition) and the random effect of individual continuous disease stage $b_{i}$ aligns the trajectories of cognitive deterioration to reveal a common pattern of cognitive decline.

 Example: Growth analysis

 Growth phenomena often follow nonlinear patters (e.g. logistic growth, exponential growth, and hyperbolic growth).
 Factors such as nutrient deficiency may both directly affect the measured outcome (e.g. organisms with lack of nutrients end up smaller), but possibly also timing (e.g. organisms with lack of nutrients grow at a slower pace).
 If a model fails to account for the differences in timing, the estimated population-level curves may smooth out finer details due to lack of synchronization between organisms.
 Nonlinear mixed-effects models enable simultaneous modeling of individual differences in growth outcomes and timing.